This product is available in a size of 15 cubic inches.

 - Do you want to mark the place where your dog (or your dog's ashes) is buried?

-- Do you want a dog memorial that is customized?
+- Do you want a custom dog memorial?

-- Are you planning to keep the memorial inside or outside?
+- Are you planning to keep the dog memorial inside or outside?

 In addition, you'll want to think about how much space you have to hold the memorial and if you want something that you can place on a mantelpiece or shelf, or one that needs to be attached to a wall or fence.